SIEMENSIXONE/RISCV_Trace/README.md

 ### riscv-trace

-- Install JUCE and the Projucer [JUCE](https://juce.com/download/)
-- JUCE requires some dependencies.
+- JUCE library requires some dependencies.
 In order to install them, run the command:

 ```
 $ sudo apt update